sphaero/sphof/docs/guide.rst

 Starting Actors
 ###############

-Now we know how to program the Actors and let them communicate with each other we only need to start them.
-It's important to know that a regular program always has a 'main' thread.
-From the 'main' thread you start other threads in order to utilize multiple processors.
+We now know how to program the Actors and let them communicate with each other.
+However, we still need to start them.
+It's important to know that any regular program always has one 'main' thread.
+Only from the 'main' thread you can start other threads in order to utilize multiple processors.
 For the 'main' thread we use the :py:class:`LeadActor <sphof.LeadActor>` class which provides us methods for starting more :py:class:`Actor <sphof.Actor>` instances.
 Remember you can only have **one** LeadActor in your program!

 For example a simple LeadActor looks like this: